Jeiwan/jeiwan.github.io/content/posts/upgradeable-proxy-from-scratch.md

 ```

-> You can learn more about the layout of state variabels [here](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html).
+> You can learn more about the layout of state variables [here](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html).

 ## Resolving the state collision